roynov01/HiVis/README.md

 We recommend two options to then install HiVis in your virtual environment.

 Use the package manager [pip](https://pypi.org/project/HiVis/) to install HiVis.
+Takes up to few minutes.
 In a terminal run the command:

 ```bash